iNoSec2/monkey365/README.md

 The following standards are supported by Monkey365:

 * CIS Microsoft Azure Foundations Benchmark v3.0.0
+* CIS Microsoft Azure Database Services Benchmark v2.0.0
 * CIS Microsoft 365 Foundations Benchmark v3.0.0, v4.0.0 and V5.0.0

 More standards will be added in next releases (NIST, HIPAA, GDPR, PCI-DSS, etc..) as they are available.

 Additional information such as Installation or advanced usage can be found in the following [link](https://silverhack.github.io/monkey365/)

+> [!TIP]
+> **Give us a Star!** If you find this tool useful, please consider giving it a [star ⭐ on GitHub](https://github.com/silverhack/monkey365)!
+It helps more people discover the project and keeps it evolving.

 # Star History